 Working with our GIS Team to optimise the customer-facing user experience of our maps and geolocation data

-This group of products supports major transformation projects and the development of websites that aren’t part of somerset.gov.uk but are still part of our wider digital presence.
+Major transformation projects and the development of websites that aren’t part of the somerset.gov.uk site but are still part of our wider digital presence.
 These include campaign sites, services aimed at changing behaviour, and tools designed to reach people who are harder to engage.

 The goals for these products are to: